flatironinstitute/sciware/16_EditorsVSCode/main.md

 - an interactive environment (tool or program)
 - for developing (writing, editing) code
 - that integrates other features
-   - for running, compiling, testing, debugging, checking, documenting, sharing, ...
 - designed to make it easier to write code all in one place
-   - no need to switch to terminal to run/build, web browser to look up documentation, ...

 ## Text editor